|Elliott Sound Products||Linear Power Supply Design|

 In the case of a dual supply (using a 25-0-25V transformer), the worst case peak AC voltage is 80V, so the diodes must be rated at 200V PIV.
 The most common 35A chassis mounted bridge rectifiers are rated at 400V, and this is sufficient for all supplies commonly used for power amplifiers of any normal (i.e. < 500W into 8 ohms).
 Beyond this, the voltage rating is fine, but the current rating is inadequate, and a higher current bridge should be used.

-There is currently a trend towards using fast recovery diodes in power supplies, since these supposedly "sound better".
+There is currently a trend towards using fast recovery diodes in power supplies, since these supposedly sound 'better'.
 This is basically a bad idea, and there is absolutely no requirement for them.
 The purpose of a fast recovery (or any other fast diode) is to be able to switch off quickly when the voltage across the diode is reversed.
 All diodes will tend to remain in a conducting state for a brief period when they are suddenly reverse biased.
-This is extremely important for switched supplies, since they operate at high frequency, and have a squarewave input.
+This is extremely important for switchmode supplies, since they operate at high frequency and have a squarewave input.
 Standard diodes will fail in seconds with the reverse current, since it causes a huge power loss in the diode.

 At 50 or 60Hz, and with a sinewave input, the slowest diodes in the universe are still faster than they need to be.
 Indeed, Nelson Pass suggests that even the standard diodes should be slowed down with paralleled capacitors .
-This can be an excellent idea, as it reduces the radiated harmonics from the diode switching.
+This may well be a good idea, as it reduces the radiated and conducted harmonics from the diode switching.
+These switching harmonics can extend to several MHz, even with the normal 50/60Hz mains.

 Typically, 100nF capacitors (optionally with a small series resistance) are wired in parallel with each diode in the bridge, and this is quite common with some high end equipment and test gear where minimum noise is essential.